rakki194/less/README.md

 ## Technical Details

-Cortex is built with modern Rust practices and provides:
+less is built with modern Rust practices and provides:

 - Error handling with context using `anyhow`
 - Thread-safe dynamic paging
 - Efficient buffered reading of input